• Comparisons to VBAM

 Productivity can be increased at colonies.
 In effect, factories and businesses are being built.
 The cost for this is 10-times the new productivity value.
 So to go from 3 to 4, it would cost 40 EPs.

 Colonies are created from Colony Fleets.
-First a Census unit must be picked up from a system, then the Colony Fleet moves to the site of the new colony, and then the whole fleet is dismantled and a new colony is created with a Census unit at the new system.
-A new colony starts with a Morale of one and a Productivity of 0.
+First a Census unit must be picked up from a system, then the Colony Fleet moves to the site of the new colony, and unloads the Census unit.
+A new colony is created with a Census unit at the new system, with a Morale of one, and a Productivity of 0.

 Morale checks are made every turn at every colony.
 There are a wide variety of factors that can affect the Morale of the populace, from being too far away from a large colony, to having been occupied by an enemy force, to having a large ground force present, to having full employment of the populace.
 If the Morale drops to less than half of the Census value, then the income production of the colony drops to half and the colony will no longer be able to supply your units. if the Morale drops to 0, then all productivity at the colony ceases and the planet is considered to be in rebellion.